aletempiac/DES-cracker/project/REPORT.md

 The throughput of the datapath is of DES_NUMBER-1 keys tried per clock cycle.

 ## Control
-This section explain how the the controller manage the machine.
-The controller is implemented in the file [des_ctrl.vhd].
+This section explain how the controller manages the machine.
+The controller ha been implemented in the file [des_ctrl.vhd].
 Its entity contains the following signals:

 |Name               | Type                             | Direction | Description                                                  |
 | :----            | :----                            | :----     | :----                                                         |